 If tax is included in the price, the amount of tax may be backed out of gross receipts to arrive at the amount subject to tax.
 For example: a pint of beer is sold for $2, which includes sales tax.
 Assuming an eight percent rate of tax, the gross amount subject to tax is $1.85 ($2.00 divided by 1.08).

 A cover charge is generally a fee charged to allow guests entry for a specific event or activity.
-A cover charge that entitles guests to an opportunity to dance or to participate in a contest, such as karaoke, is subject to retail sales tax and the Retailing classification of the B&O tax.
+A cover charge that entitles guests to an opportunity to dance is subject to retail sales tax and the Retailing classification of the B&O tax.
 Sales tax may be included in the amount charged as a cover charge if it is properly posted that tax is included.
 See the Service and Other Activities section for times when cover charges are not subject to Retailing B&O tax and Retail Sales Tax.

 Retailing and Retail Sales Tax Exemptions and Deductions